TrustedFirmware-A/trusted-firmware-a/docs/porting-guide.rst

 by the primary CPU.
 The 4 arguments are passed by BL1 to BL2 and these arguments are platform specific.

-On Arm standard platforms, the arguments received are :
+On Arm standard platforms when RESET_TO_BL2 is not set, the arguments received are :

     arg0 - Points to load address of FW_CONFIG